simonperrault/simonperrault.github.io/_pages/about.md

 ---

 ## News
+- October 2024: One paper accepted in the Journal of Urban Technology!
 - August 2024: One paper accepted at OzCHI 2024!
 - May 2024: I will be serving as AC for CHI 2025.
 - April 2024: I became Visiting Academician at the Changi General Hospital (CGH), Singapore.